al-eax/al-eax.github.io/content/posts/2025-01-09/about.en.md

 Welcome to my tech blog!
 I'm Alex, born in 91 and I discovered my passion for programming and hacking while I was still at school.
-During my computer science studies, I worked on reverse engineering and malware development, which took my understanding of software and systems to a new level.
+During my computer science studies, I worked on reverse engineering and malware analysis, which took my understanding of software and systems to a new level.